peno64/ChickenGuard/README.md

 Note also that by default de arduino resets when the monitor is started (Ctrl Shift M) So you also loose all your variables :-(
 This can be fixed with a condensator between the reset pin and gnd.
-I have used a 0.47 µF and this works fine.
+I have used a 0.47 ï¿½F and this works fine.
 However note that it must be disconnected when a new sketch is uploaded.
 Otherwise you get an error that it could not upload.
 I use a small switch to do that.